Go to Reviews.org AU Edition

 HDR means “High Dynamic Range,” which means you get more contrast between brights and darks.
 Basically, things stand out better.

-With these streaming devices, you can talk to Alexa, Siri, or Google Assistant for voice control, or use your smartphone or tablet as a remote controller and screen.
+You can talk to Alexa, Siri, or Google Assistant for voice control, or use your smartphone or tablet as a remote controller and screen with these streaming devices.
 Apple will integrate your iStuff easily, Amazon Prime Members can get Prime Video with the Fire TV, and so on.

 We’ve highlighted who we think each pick is best for based on connectivity, picture quality, and voice control.